NASA-AMMOS/MMGIS/docs/pages/markdowns/ENVs.md

 Sets the `Content-Security-Policy: frame-ancestors` header to allow the embedding of MMGIS in the specified external sites | string[] | default `null`

+#### `PUBLIC_URL=`

+Set MMGIS to be deployed under a subpath.
+Use full and absolute paths only to the project's build directory.
+For example if serving at the subpath 'mmgis/' is desired, set PUBLIC_URL to 'https://{domain}/mmgis/build' | string | default `null` (domain root build '/build')

 #### `DISABLE_LINK_SHORTENER=`

 If true, users that use the 'Copy Link' feature will receive a full-length deep link.
 Writing new short links will be disabled but expanding existing ones will still work. | bool | default `false`